Labour legislation that regulates the employment relationship

 - establishing regulatory standards with sanctions in respect of occupational health and safety;

-- establishing a floor of minimum rights regulating conditions at work;
+- establishing a floor of minimum rights regulating conditions at work; and

 The Constitution of South Africa